ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-5-2.md

-Chapter 5: Implementing and Evaluating Solutions: Strategies for Monitoring and Adjusting Solutions
+Strategies for Monitoring and Adjusting Solutions
 ===================================================================================================

 Effective problem-solving requires not only generating solutions but also implementing and evaluating them.
 In this chapter, we will explore strategies for monitoring and adjusting solutions to ensure their effectiveness and sustainability.